 But a few months ago, with vital push from good friends, I swallowed my pride and bought grammar books.
 Then, I dedicated a week to editing all my blog posts.
 It was a very humbling experience.
 My grammar skills took a big leap.
 And I'm no longer ashamed to read my own blog posts.

 Blogging helped me become a better communicator, both in spoken and written words.
-And though I still make grammatical errors; I'm proud of myself, knowing how greatly I have improved recently.
+And though I still make grammatical error, I'm proud of myself, knowing how greatly I have improved recently.

 3. It helped me to discover myself